huchenlei/stable-diffusion-ps-pea/README.md

    - Auto complete (Self prompt use history and prompt use DB)
    - Templates (Default quality prompt, negative embeddings, etc)
    - Prompt token estimation (75/150/225)
-   - LoRA selection (LoRA should be selected instead of being put into prompt ideally)
+   - [*DONE*] LoRA selection (LoRA should be selected instead of being put into prompt ideally)
      - Automatically detect LoRA trigger words
+     - Search bar on LoRA selection
 4. ControlNet support
    - Select a layer, choose a preprocessor can convert it to ControlNet layer.
    - ControlNet layer will be used as ControlNet input